The Queensland Police and Council are responsible for responding to complaints regarding abandoned vehicles.

 Moreton Bay membership

-A Moreton Bay membership allows you to sign up for MoretonAlert, Council's enewsletters or the business, cultural or local authors directories.
+A Moreton Bay membership allows you to sign up for MoretonAlert, Council's enewsletters or the cultural, recreation provider or local author directories.

 Council's mosquito management program involves aerial treatments of saltmarsh and surrounding freshwater areas via a helicopter.